 Prairies: 1,154,488 (44.42% | 1 in 2.25 boards | 1.25-to-1 against)*

 Forests: 1,159,760 (44.62% | 1 in 2.24 boards | 1.24-to-1 against)*

 Jungles: 237,312 (9.13% | 1 in 11 boards | 10-to-1 against)*

 *Odds and percentages above rounded.
 Instances exact.

 In order to be a desert, a board must have no paired ranks, no three or more cards of any suit, and no three ranks close enough to each other that a straight is possible.
-This means that if you sort the ranks high to low, the third card must be more than four notches lower than the first, the fourth card must be more than four notches lower than the second, and the fifth card must be more than four notches lower than the third.
+This means that if you sort the five different ranks high to low, the third card must be more than four notches lower than the first, the fourth card must be more than four notches lower than the second, and the fifth card must be more than four notches lower than the third.
 Additionally, if an ace is present, then the fourth card must rank six or higher to prevent a five-high straight.

 Worst nut hand